 2001 SPLOST program: Gwinnett cities received approximately $22 million.

 2005 SPLOST program: Gwinnett cities received approximately $93.7 million.
-See chart at bottom of this page.
+See chart below.

 For more information about city SPLOST projects, view the twice yearly presentations shared with the Citizen Review Committee.